yogesh-p-more/download-loom-videos/README.md

 # Things i have learned
     1. map method (for created multiple same items)
     2. get content value in api using axios get method

+# STEPS FOR CREATING COUNTER
+    1. Create Html page :- create two buttons and one value tag
+    2. Create onClick function in React
+        i.
+First button for increase the value ii.
+Second button for decrease  the value
+    3. Create one varible using for useState
+        i.
+Initial value is 0
+        ii.
+New Value store and print